 When is Men in Black: International released in cinemas?
 Who’s in the cast and what’s it about?

-Everything you need to know about the new spin-off starring Tessa Thompson and Chris Hemsworth
+Everything you need to know about the new spin-off starring Chris Hemsworth and Tessa Thompson

 A new Men in Black movie is coming to cinemas in 2019, with Tessa Thompson and Chris Hemsworth taking over from Tommy Lee Jones and Will Smith as the sunglasses-wearing defenders of the galaxy.